Cabaser (Cabergoline)

 What If You Miss a Dose?

-If you forget to take one or more tablets, take your next tablet at the normal scheduled time.
-Do not take a double dose to make up for the missed dose as this may increase the chance of side effects.
+If you miss a dose, take your next tablet at the regular time.
+Do not double the dose to make up for a missed one.

 Available Tablet Strengths